BY RICHARD REEVE, WJLA

 STAFFORD, Va.
 (CIRCA VIA WJLA) — Iliana Bellard is a cancer survivor.
 Just recently, she and her mother had reason to celebrate.

-After a January 2017 diagnosis of stage four Anaplastic large cell lymphoma (ALCL), her cancer was in remission.
+After a January 2017 diagnosis of Stage 4 Anaplastic large cell lymphoma (ALCL), her cancer was in remission.

 But a special outing last Friday at a Stafford salon and day spa turned sour when a trio of nail technicians mocked the 10-year-old girl's appearance.

 "She says it looks like a boy is getting her nails done ... everybody's going to think it's a boy getting his nails done, and they started laughing," said Iliana's mother, Elizabeth Bellard.

 Elizabeth said she explained to a manager that her daughter had just finished chemotherapy and that this was her first outing in public.

 That's when a manager offered to draw something on Iliana's nails for free.
 Elizabeth also spoke to a receptionist, who she says apologized following the incident.

 "Do I condone what she did?
 By no means.
 I myself had ovarian cancer," said Brandy, a longtime customer, who doesn't want her last name used.